shaik1002/biggitlabbomb/doc/api/groups.md

      "https://gitlab.example.com/api/v4/groups/5?name=Experimental"
 ```

+This endpoint returns:

+- All projects and shared projects in GitLab 12.5 and earlier.
-This endpoint returns a maximum of 100 projects and shared projects.
+- A maximum of 100 projects and shared projects [in GitLab 12.6](https://gitlab.com/gitlab-org/gitlab/-/issues/31031)
+  and later.
 To get the details of all projects within a group, use the
   [list a group's projects endpoint](#list-a-groups-projects) instead.

 Example response: